The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 And the parking enforcement here?
 They’re efficient.
 Too efficient.

 ParkWhiz and SpotAngels are your friends.
-ParkWhiz lets you sort by closest or cheapest, which is clutch when you're trying to park near Ala Moana or downtown.
+ParkWhiz lets you sort by closest or cheapest, which is clutch when you’re trying to park near Ala Moana or downtown.
+SpotAngels shows you free parking options AND tells you when street cleaning is, so you don’t get towed.

 JustPark works in some universities and public areas.
 It’s newer here but growing.